-How many times have you asked your child to take their shoes off properly by undoing the velcro straps or the shoelaces?
+How many times have you asked your children to take their shoes off properly by undoing the Velcro straps or the shoelaces?
 I know it must be frustrating to keep reminding them but this is important, especially if your child has foot issues and wears orthotics inside the shoes.

-Why is the heel counter of the shoe so important?
+Why is the heel counter of the shoes so important?
 This is the part of the shoes that provide your child with ankle support and prevents ankle sprains.
-It also helps your child with lateral movement.
+It also helps your child with his or her lateral movement.
 You can imagine this is particularly important for children who are involved in sports such as tennis, basketball, or football, since all of these sports require a great deal of lateral movement.

 When the child doesn’t take their shoes off properly, the shoes start getting all stretched out and the amount of ankle support becomes minimal to non-existent.

 When the heel counter of the shoe starts getting softer, the child begins walking and running in a shoe that provides no ankle support.
 The child might start complaining about pain, and this ends up stressing the parents out and taking the child to a physical therapist to have their feet and legs checked, when truly all the child needed was to take proper care of the shoes.

 If your kids keep yanking their shoes off, get ready to start replacing their shoes every 2 to 3 months.

 The image below shoes you how the heel counter of the shoe part of the shoe on the right got stretched out because the child kept yanking the shoes off without undoing the Velcro strap.
 The shoe on the left is how the shoe looked when it was brand new, and the shoe on the right is how the shoe looks after the child wore them for only 2 months.
 You can tell how the heel of the shoe got all stretched out, and the marks you see in the side of the shoe is from the child using his opposite foot to yank the shoes off.